magento/merchdocs/src/cms/page-builder-elements-text.md

 title: Elements - Text
 ---

-Use the Text content type to add a container and text editor with a “What You See Is What You Get” view of the content to the stage.
+Use the _Text_ content type to add a text container with a WYSIWYG (“What You See Is What You Get”) editor in the [Page Builder stage]({% link cms/page-builder-workspace.md %}#stage).
 In addition, you can add links, images, [variables]({% link marketing/variables.md %}), and widgets to the text from the editor toolbar.

 ![]({% link images/images-ee/page-builder-storefont-banner-with-button.png %}){: .zoom}
 _Formatted text on a banner_

+{% include page-builder-save-timeout.md %}

 ## Text editor tools